Luigi Del Bianco: Career

-Before Mount Rushmore Del Bianco worked on Stone Mountain and Wars of America memorial with Borglum.
+Before Mount Rushmore Del Bianco worked on the Stone Mountain memorial and the Wars of America memorial at Military Park in Newark, New Jersey With Borglum.

 On September 16, 2017, the National Park Service unveiled a memorial plaque at Mount Rushmore.
 The plaque acknowledged Luigi Del Bianco's crucial role as the only chief carver on the work.

+In 1969 Luigi Del Bianco died of accelerated silicosis.
+He was 76.